vbookshelf/myOfflineAi-PrivacyFirst/README.md

 - Create custom multimodal Ai tools - text, images, pdf (Similar to Gemini Gems and OpenAi GPTs)
 - Chat histories are not saved
 - Built to be transparent.
 Single-file flask app - code is easy to audit because html, css, js and python are all in one file.
-- Easy to use - No need to use the command line.
+- Easy to use - no need to use the command line.
 Simply double click a file to launch the app in your browser.

 <br>